 Everything we do online travels through data centres and their servers.
 As our data is processed, it generates a waste product: heat.
 This means that each data centre uses additional energy to cool the servers down.

-A whopping 25% of the total power consumption of a data centre is caused by mechanical cooling.
-[Source: Action Net Zero]
+A whopping 40% of the total power a data centre consumes is used for cooling.

 The scale of the challenge